 Trustee Directors are appointed by the Board of the Employer and will normally serve a three year term.
 There shall be eight Trustee Directors: four Management Representatives, three Members' Representatives and one Pensioner Representative.
-At 30 September 2017 there was one Trustee Director vacancy on the Board.
 The appointment of the Chairman and Management Representatives is based on nominations made by the Employer.
 The Members' and Pensioner Representatives are chosen by ballot controlled by the Electoral Reform Society.